 Analyze the text in all detail

-Always, always start with the text and analyze it to the core.
+Always, always when approaching an art song, start with the text and analyze it to the core.
 Start with the meaning and translate (or let translate) the poem in two ways: first word by word and then in a free version so that you get both, the knowledge about every word’s meaning and the overall message.

 Find out about the basic situation of the poem.
 Is it a monologue, a speech to an imagined present person or thing, a speech to an imagined absent person or thing or a direct speech to the audience?